jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 Despite, some spikes and data collection errors due to issues such as air bubbles being trapped in the photometer, it appears that the CMFR model fit better than the AD model across the relevant experiments.
 This was expected since our reactor resembles a closed boundary system more than an open boundary system, since the reactor is has a much larger volume and different diffusion or dispersion coefficient compared to the entrance or exit.

 Estimated values of N were calculated from the CMFR model while estimated values of Pe were calculated from the AD model.
-For the second experiment, which had one baffle placed in the reactor, N = 2.30 while Pe = 0.010.
-For the third experiment, which had two identical baffles placed in the reactor, N = 2.09 while Pe = 0.010.
+For the second experiment, which had one baffle placed in the reactor, N = 2.09 while Pe = 0.010.
+For the third experiment, which had two identical baffles placed in the reactor, N = 2.30 while Pe = 0.010.

+F = 0.1

 Unfortunately due to ,

 they cannot be well-compared.

 3. Compare the trends in the estimated values of N and Pe across your set of experiments.
 How did your chosen reactor modifications effect dispersion?
 Report the values of t^{\star} at F = 0.1 for each of your experiments.
 Do they meet your expectations?